teja-sonik/maglev-transport-physics/src/main.md

 ### 1.1 The Magnetic Levitation Train

-Magnetic Levitation (or "maglev", derived from magnetic levitation) is essentially a train that operates via the science of electromagnetism.
+Magnetic Levitation (or "maglev", derived from **mag**netic **lev**itation) is essentially a train that operates via the science of electromagnetism.
 Magnetic levitation trains are what they are due to three core principles:

 • **Levitation**
 • **Propulsion**